 If you know of a relevant reference for Ryuvidine, please let us know.

-Keywords: Ryuvidine, supplier, Cyclin-dependent, protein, kinase, 4, cdk4, inhibitors, SETD8, protein, lysine, methyltransferases, inhibits, SPS8I2, Lysine, Methyltransferases, Tocris Bioscience
+Keywords: Ryuvidine, Ryuvidine supplier, Cyclin-dependent, protein, kinase, 4, cdk4, inhibitors, SETD8, lysine, methyltransferases, inhibits, SPS8I2, Kinase, Lysine, Methyltransferases, Other, CDK4, Subfamily, 2609, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Ryuvidine include:

 FitzGerald et al (2014) A high through-put screen for small molecules modulating MCM2 phosphorylation identifies Ryuvidine as an inducer of the DNA damage response.
 PLoS One 9 e98891 PMID: 24902048